PORTUGAL BUCKET LIST

 Transport Milo the bunny safely from UK to Portugal.

-Experience our first Christmas in Portugal with the children.
+Experience a Christmas in Portugal with the children.

 Buy and plant a lemon tree in my garden.

 Buy and plant a cherry tree in my garden.

 Make fig jam with all the figs from our tree (if they don’t all drop off onto the ground and the birds don’t eat them all).

 Make other jams, marmalades, preserves and curds.
 I made orange marmalade, lemon marmalade and lemon curd – bloody delicious!